Cuadecuc, vampir

-Cuadecuc, vampir is an avant-guard 1970 Spanish experimental feature film written, produced, and directed by Pere Portabella.
+Cuadecuc, vampir is a 1970 Spanish experimental film written, produced, and directed by Pere Portabella.
 It stars Christopher Lee, Herbert Lom, Soledad Miranda, and Jack Taylor.
 The film tells an abbreviated version of the Dracula story using behind-the-scenes footage from the Jesús Franco film Count Dracula.

 Plot

 The film tells the story of Dracula using behind-the-scenes footage from the making of the film Count Dracula, complete with scenes of the cast and crew working on the film in between takes.
 The film also shows how the special effects and sets of the film were designed, often splicing these moments with footage of the actors.
 With the exception of the final scene, which features Christopher Lee explaining the end of the novel, the film is mostly silent, with sparse music and sound effects sparingly used.